Our static pore pressure meters

 At Gouda Geo-Equipment, you can order our convenient static pore pressure meters.
 Use these to measure pore pressure in groundwater in the subsoil.
 The subsoil is an accumulation of multiple layers of different types of soil.
 Every soil type has its own unique properties resulting in stable and instable soils and individual permeability characteristics.
 This causes the ground water pore pressure to vary per area and depth.
 With our tools, you will be able to gather all the data you need concerning pore pressure at a high-precision level.

-Electrical pore pressure meter is an absolute-pressure transducer designed to measure fluid pressure and therefore an excellent tool to observe the in-situ ground water pore pressure in soil and rock masses during a certain period of time.
-These meters are mainly used to monitor engineering works in dykes, sand-bodies for road-construction, embankments, land fills, natural slopes, hydraulic structures, foundations, retaining walls, dams, excavations, tunnels, waste repository sites, and alike.
-They are always put in place for longer periods.
-It is therefore that we supply both single use pore pressure meters as well as retrievable pore pressure meters for relative short projects.
+Our electrical pore pressure meter is an absolute-pressure transducer designed to measure fluid pressure and therefore it is an excellent tool to observe the in-situ ground water pore pressure in soil and rock masses during a certain period of time.
+These meters are mainly used to monitor engineering works in dikes, sand-bodies for road-construction, embankments, landfills, natural slopes, hydraulic structures, foundations, retaining walls, dams, excavations, tunnels, waste repository sites, and alike.
+They are put in place for longer periods.
+This is why we supply both single-use pore pressure meters as well as retrievable pore pressure meters for relatively short projects.

 The pore pressure meters of our Dutch CPT company feature high accuracy and are compensated for temperature variations making the thermal-zero shift correction negligible.
-The latter is the result of the fact that the full scale calibration data are subdivided in 100 steps and stored in the internal memory module of the meter.
+The latter is the result of the fact that the full-scale calibration data are subdivided in 100 steps and stored in the internal memory module of the meter.
 These calibration values are used during the test to compensate the output values automatically.
-The pore pressure meters are immune mechanical stress and the high insulating resistance makes them very suitable for even the harshest environment.
+The pore pressure meters are immune mechanical stress, and the high insulating resistance makes them very suitable for even the harshest environment.
 The voltage type output signals are easy to process.